Sonia Kruger: Controversies

-In 2008, during an episode of Dancing with the Stars, Kruger made a comment about a "sweat shop of illegal immigrants" working on her wardrobe for the Melbourne Cup carnival before referring to the show's musical director, Chong Lim, the show's Malaysian-born musical director with the words "How's the family, Chong?
+In 2008, during an episode of Dancing with the Stars, Kruger made a comment about a "sweat shop of illegal immigrants" working on her wardrobe for the Melbourne Cup carnival before referring to Chong Lim, the show's Malaysian-born musical director, with the words "How's the family, Chong?
 All right?"
-Channel 7 later issued an apology for her statement.
+Channel Seven later issued an apology for her statement.

 On 18 July 2016, during an appearance on the morning show Today, Kruger called for a complete ban on Muslims entering Australia, in agreement with an opinion piece by commentator Andrew Bolt.
-Kruger defended her comments saying "I believe it's vital in a democratic society to be able to discuss these issues without being labelled racist."
+Kruger defended her comments, saying: "I believe it's vital in a democratic society to be able to discuss these issues without being labelled racist."
 The firebombing of a Perth radio station initially linked by media reports to the presenters disagreeing with Kruger's views was later determined by police to be coincidental and to have "nothing to do with the Islam discussion".

 A racial vilification complaint against Kruger was made to the Civil and Administrative Tribunal over her statement about Muslim immigration.
 The Nine Network applied to have the complaint dismissed without a hearing, but this was refused.
 The complaint was made by Sam Ekermawi, who was described by The Daily Telegraph as a "serial offence-taker".
 The tribunal heard that Ekermawi had been involved in thirty-two hearings before courts and tribunals.
 The matter proceeded for directions in June 2018.
+The Tribunal found that she had vilified Muslims in her comments, but that this was not racial vilification because Muslims are not a race.